itnode/DBIx-Class-Elasticsearch/README.md

 This repository is under development.
 API changes are possible at this point of time.
 We will create more documentation if we tested this in the wild.

+## TODO

+- Add an Application Example
+- Complete the Docs

-head2 Setting up your DBIx::Model
+## Setting up your DBIx::Model

 ### Adding role to your Schema Class